pixelated/pixelated-user-agent/doc/first-steps.md

 ## Write your first mail

 Write a test mail to bob@try.pixelated-project.org.
-You can find bob credentials here: [https://try.pixelated-project.org:8080/](https://try.pixelated-project.org:8080/)
+You can find bobs credentials here: [https://try.pixelated-project.org:8080/](https://try.pixelated-project.org:8080/)

 After that take some minutes to familiarize yourself with the user interface.